avishka-2708/Customer-Churn-Prediction-Retention-Analysis-System/README.md

 - Tune the decision threshold against a real business cost matrix
 - Try stacking/ensembling the top-performing models
 - Add periodic retraining and drift monitoring once deployed

-## License

-This project is for educational/portfolio purposes.
-The dataset is the publicly available IBM Telco Customer Churn dataset.